Products Liability Glossary

 Product Liability Glossary of Terms

 Class action — A type of civil lawsuit in which a large group of people bring a claim to court collectively.
 While class action may seem similar to mass tort (definition below), there are significant procedural differences.
-In a class action lawsuit a large group of plaintiffs, (the class) are represented by an individual who represents the entire “class.”
+In a class action lawsuit, a large group of plaintiffs (the class) are represented by an individual who represents the entire “class.”
 This means that all members of the class are treated as one plaintiff, versus individually, which is the case with mass tort.

 Consumer Product Safety Improvement Act — A watchdog consumer protection law enacted in 1972 that, among other things, allows the Consumer Product Safety Commission (CPSC) to issue and enforce mandatory product standards and ban or recall unsafe products.

-Contingency lawyer2 — Lawyers who typically do not charge an hourly rate or upfront attorney’s fee.
+Contingency lawyer — Lawyers who typically do not charge an hourly rate or upfront attorney’s fee.
 Instead, their attorney’s fee is contingent on the outcome of the case – meaning they receive a set percentage of their client’s gross compensation after potentially settling or winning a case.

 FDA — The U.S. Food and Drug Administration (FDA) is a federal agency established to protect public health in the U.S. by monitoring the safety of new foods, drugs, and medical, biological, and other health-related products.
+But does it?

 Plaintiff — The person (or entity) who sues another person or entity (the defendant) in a civil action.
-For example if you bring suit against the Takata airbag manufacturer because your airbag unexpectedly deployed and injured you, you are the plaintiff.
+For example, if you bring suit against the Takata airbag manufacturer because your airbag unexpectedly deployed and injured you, you are the plaintiff.
 Takata would be the defendant.

 Punitive damages — Punitive damages are damages awarded with the intent to punish the person or company that caused the damage rather than compensate the injured victim.
 Punitive damages can be awarded in addition to compensatory damages.
 These damages may be awarded when the defendant’s actions were considered intentional, reckless, malicious, or fraudulent.
 For example, in the 2016 talcum powder verdict brought against Johnson & Johnson, the jury awarded the plaintiff, who died from ovarian cancer, full compensatory damages of $10 million.
-Yet the jury was so incensed over the company’s blatant and heinous disregard for the safety of the public regarding the potential to develop ovarian cancer, they awarded the plaintiff $10 million in punitive damages for every year she lived – 62 years.
+Yet the jury was so incensed over the company’s blatant and heinous disregard for the safety of the public regarding the potential to develop ovarian cancer, they awarded the plaintiff $1 million in punitive damages for every year she lived – 62 years.
 Her total award was $72 million ($10 million compensatory plus $62 million in punitive damages).

-Recall — A recall is a request to return a product to its maker – whether a batch or an entire production run of that product, usually due to the discovery of safety issues.
-In the U.S., recalls may be voluntary or ordered by the Consumer Product Safety Commission (CPSC).
+Recall — A recall is a notice to return a product to its maker – whether a batch or an entire production run of that product, usually due to the discovery of safety issues.
+In the U.S., recalls may be voluntary or ordered by the U.S. Consumer Product Safety Commission (CPSC).
 Some of the more widely publicized recalls include the Takata airbags, GM ignition switches, and the VW diesel recalls.

 U.S. Consumer Product Safety Commission (CPSC) — The federal body charged with protecting the U.S. public from unreasonable risks of serious injury or death from the thousands of consumer products under its jurisdiction.
-These products run the gamut from batteries, toys, car parts, clothing, furniture – just about anything outside the food, drug, and medical arena (which is the jurisdiction of the U.S. Food and Drug Administration or FDA).
+These products run the gamut from batteries to toys, car parts, clothing, and furniture – just about anything outside the food, drug, and medical arena (which is the jurisdiction of the U.S. Food and Drug Administration or FDA).